joshhjacobson/coSIF/README.md

 ## Installation and setup

-Setup the `geostat` conda environment using the provide file `environment.yaml`:
+Setup the `cosif` conda environment using the provide file `environment.yaml`:
 ```
 conda env create -f environment.yaml
 ```